Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

    * - Database_Full_Item
      - Database_Full

-   * - Multimedia data types: Audiovisual, Image, Interactive_Resource, Multimedia, Sound
+   * - Multimedia Data_Types: Audiovisual, Image, Interactive_Resource, Multimedia, Sound
-     - Database_Aggregated, Database_Full
+     - Database_Aggregated if the item is part of a Database_Aggregated, or Database_Full if the item is part of a Database_Full, or none (omit parent information) if the item it not part of a database

    * - News_Item
      - Newspaper_or_Newsletter